amirwhocode/zeroqube/README.md

-# Deploy JupyterHub and ngshare on Minikube via Helm on Ubuntu VM
+# Deploy JupyterHub and ngshare on Minikube via Helm on Ubuntu VM compatible with Apple Silicon and ARM Architecture
 This guide helps you set up Minikube, Docker, and Helm on your Ubuntu system.
 The setup is split into two parts: the first script installs Docker, and the second script installs Minikube and Helm after a reboot.

 ## Quick Setup
-### Step One
 Run the first script (install_prereqs.sh) to install Docker and required tools:
 ```bash
 chmod +x prereqs.sh